Consumer and Worker Protection311

 Apps are not required to pay the minimum pay rate for trip time if both the pickup and drop-off locations are outside NYC.

-On-call time must be included in the calculation for the Standard Method and for the Utilization Rate when the worker is connected to the app in a status where the worker is available to receive or accept trip offers or assignments with a pickup or drop-off location in New York City, even if the worker is not physically located within NYC.
+An app must record and compensate on-call time when the worker is connected to the app in a status where the worker is available to receive or accept trip offers or assignments with a pickup or drop-off location in New York City, even if the worker is not physically located within NYC.

 Click a topic, or press the enter key on a topic, to reveal its answer.

-For every trip, before workers accept an offer, apps must tell workers all of the following:
+For every trip, before a worker accepts an offer, the app must tell workers all of the following:

 See V. DELIVERY DISTANCE AND ROUTE LIMITS for more information about the estimated time and distance for each trip.

 Yes.
-If an app offers to add another delivery to a trip a worker has already accepted, the app must tell the worker about the pickup location, estimated time and distance, the pay, and any tip for the additional delivery.
+If an app offers to add another delivery to a trip a worker has already accepted, the app must tell the worker about the additional delivery.

 Example:

-Rita receives and accepts an offer to deliver one order through Delivery Service A. The offer requires her to pick up one meal from Burgerville Restaurant and deliver it to a consumer at 123 Sesame Street.
+Rita receives and accepts an offer to deliver one order through DoorDash.
+The offer requires her to pick up one meal from Burgerville Restaurant and deliver it to a customer at 123 Sesame Street.
 While traveling from Burgerville Restaurant with the first delivery order, Rita receives an offer to add a second delivery order to her trip.
 Pickup is at Hotdogville Restaurant, and the drop-off location is 125 Sesame Street.
 If Rita accepts the additional offer, what details must she get?

 The app must give Rita all of the following details about the second delivery offer: